 There are brief moments of thoughtlessness when we focus our attention on the anchor.
 These moments of thoughtlessness, presence and pure awareness will increase on their own as we practice.
 We should not try to achieve this state of thoughtlessness and we should not yearn for it.
 The very act of desiring this state is a thought itself, is living in the future, is another romantic dream of bliss but it is still a dream, it is still the future, and it is still a thought.
 Just acknowledge your thoughts with kind and non-judgmental attention and keep coming to your anchor whenever you realize that you have wandered in your thoughts.
 You will find that your presence and awareness have grown with the deepening of your practice.

-Just to conclude, meditation is not about becoming thoughtless.
+Just to conclude, mindfulness meditation is not about becoming thoughtless.
 The intensity and volume of your thoughts will automatically decrease on their own when you practice it correctly (so don’t worry about it).
 Just practice with a sense of sincerity, kindness, curiosity, and non-judgmental awareness without worrying about results.
 Gently and softly come back to the anchor without getting irritated when you realize you are again lost in your thoughts.
 It is actually that simple.

 If you are still wondering where to begin, Idanim offers guided meditations for beginners curated and instructed by our globally renowned meditation teachers.